firefly-cpp/succulent/README.md

 ## About :information_source:

-Do you ever find it challenging and tricky to send sensor measurements, data, or GPS positions from embedded devices, microcontrollers, and [smartwatches](https://github.com/firefly-cpp/AST-Monitor) to a central server? :satellite: Setting up the primary data collection scripts can be a time-consuming :hourglass_flowing_sand: process, involving selecting a protocol, framework, API, and testing them out.
+Do you ever find it challenging and tricky to send sensor measurements :straight_ruler:, data :bar_chart:, or GPS positions from embedded devices :iphone:, microcontrollers, and [smartwatches](https://github.com/firefly-cpp/AST-Monitor) to a central server? :satellite: Setting up the primary data collection scripts can be a time-consuming :hourglass_flowing_sand: process, involving selecting a protocol, framework, API, and testing them out.
 Moreover, these scripts are often tailored for specific tasks, making them difficult to adapt to different scenarios.

 But fear not!
 Introducing succulent 🌵, a pure Python framework that simplifies the configuration, management, collection, and preprocessing of data collected via POST requests.
-This framework draws inspiration from real-world data collection challenges in [smart agriculture](https://github.com/firefly-cpp/smart-agriculture-datasets/tree/main/plant-monitoring-esp32), specifically plant monitoring using ESP32 devices.
+This framework draws inspiration from real-world data collection challenges in [smart agriculture](https://github.com/firefly-cpp/smart-agriculture-datasets/tree/main/plant-monitoring-esp32) :brain::herb:, specifically plant monitoring using ESP32 devices.
 The main goal behind succulent is to streamline the process of configuring various data parameters and provide a range of useful functions for data transformations.
 By leveraging succulent, you can set up your entire data collection endpoint within minutes, freeing you from the hassle of dealing with server-side scripts.:rocket::wrench:

 ## Detailed Insights :mag: